Putcher fishing is a traditional method for catching salmon, and other fish, that dates back to at least medieval times, and may be much older.

 Putcher ranks were once a common sight along the Levels’ coastline, with fisheries at Undy, Redwick and Porton.
 The fishery at Goldcliff was one of the largest and oldest; it was in operation at the time of the medieval priory and would have been a major source of income for the monks.
 Following the Dissolution of the Monasteries, the fishery passed to Eton College, who retained ownership until the 20th century; fish from Goldcliff were served for breakfast to scholars at the college.
 By the 1920s, the three ranks at Goldcliff contained around 2400 baskets.

 Putcher fishing declined during the latter part of the 20th century as salmon stocks dwindled and strict quotas were brought in to control catches.
-The fishery at Goldcliff was one of the last to cease operation in the early 2000s.
+The fishery at Goldcliff was one of the last to cease operation in 1995.

 Although putcher fishing is no longer carried out in the Severn Estuary, you can still see the remains of putcher ranks at several points along the coastline.